New Epiguard ceo – michael eimstad

 The demand for the EpiShuttle has only increased over the last two years.
-Having delivered to militaries, hospital, ambulance services, and air ambulances companies in over 30 countries has raised awareness that the EpiShuttle provides a better way to transport patients.
+Having delivered to militaries, hospital, ambulance services, and air ambulance companies in over 30 countries has raised awareness that the EpiShuttle provides a better way to transport patients.

 In particular, there are two major market segments where we see real growth opportunities.
 First, the military sector, with which we have been working closely during the past few years.
 Now, the growing concern for an escalation of the Russian invasion call for military investments.
 We have state military, coalitions and military technology providers reaching out to us more now than ever before, especially within the CBRNe area of use.

 Second, we see western countries coming to the belated realization that they must invest in preparedness for diseases that they previously thought did not concern them.
 This includes Lassa fever and Monkeypox, which is the most recent public health emergency of international concern.
-In fact, the EpiShuttle was used recently to transport a patient suspected of having contracted Monkeypox.
+In fact, the EpiShuttle was used to transport a patient suspected of having contracted Monkeypox.